|4spe.org||Undergraduate/Graduate Students||April 1, 2018|

-The SPE Foundation offers numerous scholarships to students who have demonstrated or expressed an interest in the plastics industry.
+The SPE Foundation, an affiliate of the Society of Plastics Engineers, offers numerous scholarships to students who have demonstrated or expressed an interest in the plastics industry.
 They must be majoring in or taking courses that would be beneficial to a career in the plastics industry.
 This would include, but is not limited to, plastics engineering, polymer science, chemistry, physics, chemical engineering, mechanical engineering, and industrial engineering.
 All applicants must be in good standing with their colleges.
-Financial need is considered for most scholarships.

 - Applicants for all Foundation scholarships, unless otherwise specified, must be full-time undergraduate students in either a four-year college or a two-year technical program or enrolled in a graduate program.